USAID Industry-led Skills Development Program

 BUILDING A PATHWAY BETWEEN SKILLS TRAINING AND HIGH-VALUE EMPLOYMENT OPPORTUNITIES

-Interested and eligible entities should send the Application Package (technical and budget proposals, and supporting documentation) in electronic format to email@example.com.
-All applications should reference RFA No. 001-C1-001-2021 and must be submitted in English.
-Applications are due no later than December 20, 2021, 18:00 Tbilisi time.
-Late or unresponsive applications will not be considered.
+Concept papers should be submitted in electronic form to email@example.com.
+All concept papers should reference RFCP No. 012-C3-003-2023 and must be submitted in English.
+Concept papers are due no later than April 14, 2023, 18:00 Georgia Standard Time (UTC/GMT +4).
+Late or unresponsive submissions will not be considered.

-To make information on grants accessible to all interested stakeholders across Georgia, the Program plans to hold pre-application workshops and information sessions in accordance with the schedule presented in the RFA document.
-This workshop will give eligible and interested Applicants the chance to ask questions about the RFA process and receive guidance on how to submit an application.
-Applicants can also send questions about the application process to firstname.lastname@example.org until December 7, 2021.
-All answers to questions asked at the pre-application workshop and/or through the e-mail will be posted to the Program’s Facebook and this web page no later than December 13, 2021.
+To make information on grants accessible to all interested stakeholders, the Program plans to hold pre-submission workshops and information sessions in accordance with the schedule presented in the RFCP document.
+This workshops will give eligible and interested applicants the chance to ask questions about the RFCP process and receive guidance on how to submit concept papers.
+Applicants may also send questions about the concept paper process to firstname.lastname@example.org through April 5, 2023.
+All answers to questions asked at the pre-submission workshop and/or through the e-mail will be posted to the Program’s Facebook and web page no later than April 7, 2023.

-For further details on the Program and application process, please refer to the below documents:
+For further details on the Program and application process, please refer to the attached documents.

 The Program’s approach is to engage a broad stakeholder base to leverage private and public investment into skills training programs and increase high-value employment opportunities for Georgian citizens.
 The Program will engage with local and foreign business associations, national and international investment organizations, corporations, Chambers of Commerce, and critical public sector stakeholders in order to closely monitor and respond to ongoing and planned changes in labor market needs.